5 min read

 Gameplay

-Casual Mode is great if you want something relaxed or you’re still getting the hang of things.
-I love this mode because it’s more forgiving and doesn’t punish you as hard for some of your choices.
-You’re given indicators to help spot violations to respond to.
-Simulation Mode, on the other hand, is much stricter and more immersive.
-It’s important to make sure you don’t break procedure or disobey any laws, because this can quickly lead to having your shift ended.
+What I enjoy most about this game is the ability to play in your own way, along with the level of difficulty customization.
+Your time in the game is divided into day and night shifts across the different districts you unlock.
+You can work your shifts in either Casual Mode or Simulation Mode.Casual Mode is great if you want something relaxed or if you’re still getting the hang of things.
+I love this mode because it’s more forgiving and doesn’t punish you as harshly for some of your choices.
+You’re also given indicators to help spot violations and respond appropriately.Simulation Mode, on the other hand, is much stricter and more immersive.
+It’s important to make sure you don’t break procedure or disobey any laws, because this can quickly lead to your shift ending.
 No matter which mode you choose, the game provides extensive customization options to tailor the experience to your playstyle.
-You can toggle things like car or player damage, vehicle collisions with NPCs, and more, letting you fine-tune the game to your preferences.
+You can toggle things like car damage, player damage, vehicle collisions with NPCs, and more, letting you fine-tune the game to your preferences.

 Story